Located within a two and a half hour drive from LA lies Joshua Tree, a magical place in the Mojave Desert.

 Boo’s Organic Oven in Joshua Tree.

-Do not expect to come to Joshua Tree to find easy bargains as you would in Los Angeles or any other big city.
+Do not expect to come to Joshua Tree to find cheap bargains as you would in Los Angeles or any other big city.
 Vintage shops in the desert are expensive.
 Most of them are boho-style boutiques where you’ll find beautiful cowboy boots, stunning handmade jackets, accessories and jewelry from local artists.
 Here are some of the most popular vintage shops:

 Moon Wind Trading Company in Flamingo Heights.